 - A passport valid for at least six months after the date you plan to enter the United States

-- Form I-20 or DS-2019 from EWU (received after your application to Eastern is complete and you have been accepted)
+- Form I-20 from EWU (received after your application to Eastern is complete and you have been accepted)

 - A receipt showing you paid the required SEVIS fee

 - Official financial documents showing you will be able to pay for expenses while in the United States

 - Evidence of English proficiency (often scores from tests such as the TOEFL or IETS)

 - Evidence of intent to return home after completing studies (often a written statement explaining why you want to study in the United States and why you will return home)

 - Visa application Forms: DS-156 and DS-158, and any forms required by the U.S. consulate in your home country (forms are available from U.S. consulate websites)